 - Dismissing or denying individual impairments and struggles

 - Treating our Neurodivergences as ‘superpowers’

 - Feeling superior to Neurotypicals

-We particularly wish to encourage contributions by Neurodivergent people who are
+We particularly wish to welcome Neurodivergent people who are

 - members of ethnic minorities or other marginalised groups

-Please let us know if you have any questions or suggestions regarding our page or festival.
+Please let us know if you have any questions or suggestions.